agriculture-vlab/avl-dataset-convention/CONVENTION.md

 According to the [CF Convention on Missing Data], missing data should be indicated by the variable attribute `_FillValue`.
-However, Zarr does not define and interprete (decode) array attributes at all.
+However, Zarr does not define or interpret (decode) array attributes at all.
 The Zarr equivalent of the CF attribute `_FillValue` is the array property `fill_value` (not an attribute). `fill_value` can and should be set for all data types including integers, also because it is given in raw units, and